Chapter 8 Policies

 - Load the

-scenario you prepared in the previous section (click onOpen Scenario from File
+split.yamlscenario you prepared in the previous section (click onOpen Scenario from Filebutton at the bottom of the scenario selector) - Set

 If we run the model now we will see a few things happen.
 First, the fishery will proceed in “pulses”.
 Agents will fish until one of the two quota limits is triggered at which point the season closes and all the fishers come to port till the end of year.
 Second, within each pulse the fishery still evolve along a front, eating up both red and blue fish.
 Third, because blue quotas are much lower, only about 100,000 units of red are caught each year: a quite serious waste of quotas.